voedger/reqmd/worklog.md

   - GitHub Copilot: o3-mini: ❌
   - ChatGPT o3-minin-high: starting point
   - Claude 3.5: 👍🏆
+- GitHub Copilot: Claude
-- GitHub Copilot: Claude: Create a new function processSourceFile that takes all necessary parameters.
+  - Create a new function processSourceFile that takes all necessary parameters.
 Replace the anonymous function with a call to processSourceFile.👍
+  - Refactor func Scan(paths []string) => func Scan(reqPath string, srcPaths []string)👍
+    - Let me help you refactor the Scan function to accept separate requirement and source paths
+    - Change the signature of Scan function and simplify its implementation since paths are now properly separated.

+## tracer.go

 ## Intermediate results